Aging & Health A to Z

 Older adults over 65 years of age should also check for dark brown or black patches on the palms of the hands, soles of the feet, or on the nail beds of the fingers or toes.
 These may be melanomas.

-Contact your usual care provider or a dermatologist if you notice anything on your skin that seems abnormal or suspicious to you.
+Contact your usual healthcare provider or a dermatologist (a doctor with special training in skin diseases) if you notice anything on your skin that seems abnormal or suspicious to you.

 Posted: March 2012